American Guinea Pigs are one of the most popular Guinea Pig breeds.

 Taming American Guinea Pigs

-Regular handling of your pet can help build a bond, not to mention the provision of their favourite snack or toy will help gain familiarity.
-Guine apig saounds are a good way of understanding what your pet likes, and what she dosen’t !
+Regular handling of your pet can help build a bond, not to mention the provision of their favorite snack or toy will help gain familiarity.
+Guinea pig sounds are a good way of understanding what your pet likes, and what she dosen’t !

 American Guinea Pigs live for around 8-10 years if cared for correctly.
 This is much the same as the average lifespan of other Guinea Pig breeds.

-Caring for your Guinea pig in the correct way will help to avoid any premature health conditions, which could reduce the life expectency of your pet.
+Caring for your Guinea pig in the correct way will help to avoid any premature health conditions, which could reduce the life expectancy of your pet.

-Feeding him the correct foods, ensuring living conditions are suitable and kept clean, and making regualr health checkups are all essential to providing your Guinea pig with the best quality of life possible.
+Feeding him the correct foods, ensuring living conditions are suitable and kept clean, and making regular health checkups are all essential to providing your Guinea pig with the best quality of life possible.

 As the breed is generally long-lived – a lengthy commitment to your pet, even low maintenance ones like the American, is required.